junxit/us-congress-bills-115/metadata.md

 - 2018-02-06 — Introduced in House
 - 2018-02-06 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2018-02-06 — Referred to the Committee on Ways and Means, and in addition to the Committee on Energy and Commerce, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2018-02-09 — Referred to the Subcommittee on Health.
+- 2018-02-13 — Referred to the Subcommittee on Health.
+- 2018-06-21 — Committee Consideration and Mark-up Session Held.
+- 2018-06-21 — Ordered to be Reported by Voice Vote.
+- 2018-07-17 — Committee on Energy and Commerce discharged.
+- 2018-07-17 — Committee on Energy and Commerce discharged.
+- 2018-07-17 — Placed on the Union Calendar, Calendar No. 644.
+- 2018-07-17 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-832, Part I.
+- 2018-07-17 — Reported (Amended) by the Committee on Ways and Means.
+H. Rept.
+115-832, Part I.